shivanishimpi/shivanishimpi.github.io/README.md

 [2]: https://www.linkedin.com/in/shivani-shimpi-5113a8170/

-For any inquiries, please feel free to drop me an email at shivanishimpi9@gmail.com.
+For any inquiries, go ahead and drop me an email: shivanishimpi9@gmail.com.